dingjamma/fp-budgeting/README.md

 # SmartCents
-## An website to track the monthly expense
+## A website to track the monthly expense

 ### Deployment link [SmartCents](http://smartcents.gold/)